FarronF/limerick-council-meetings/meetings/2019/09/18-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd July 2019.md

 June, 2019.

-Proposed by Councillor Galvin, seconded by Councillor Foley and resolved:--- 4
+Proposed by Councillor Galvin, seconded by Councillor Foley and resolved:
+---
+4

 “That, Estates: